itristenx/nova-universe/README.md

 ## ServiceNow Integration (Deprecated)

-ServiceNow support has been removed from the platform.
+ServiceNow support has been **removed** from the platform and no ServiceNow-specific configuration or endpoints remain.

 ## Kiosk Activation